SAP-samples/teched2023-DA271/exercises/ex2/README.md

 In this chapter we configure several hierarchies to use in our Analytic Model and preview the results.

-The time dimension includes several hierachies (e.g. Year-Month-Day) that we can explore directly.
+The time dimension includes several hierachies (e.g. Year-Month-Day) that we will explore directly.
 Then we will configure the organizational hierarchy of employees, regional hierarchy, and custom hierarchies for products to familiarize ourselves with their capabiliites & modelling requirements

 ## Explore time hierarchy